Henley13/paper_translation_factories_2020/README.md

 ![](images/plot_random.png "Cell coordinates")

+NB: If the coordinates of the cell and the nucleus are in 2D (yx), those of  the mRNA molecules are in 3D (zyx).

 ### 7. Hand-crafted features

 We compute spatial features at the cell-level (`features_cell`) from coordinates `cyt_coord`, `nuc_coord` and `rna_coord`: